 - The faculty sponsor secures the signature of their Department Chair on the proposal form.

-- The faculty sponsor submits the completed proposal form to Mike Engh in the College of Engineering Academic Affairs.
+- The faculty sponsor submits the completed proposal form to Sarah Pauling in the College of Engineering Academic Affairs.
 (Do not send the proposal from directly to the Office of Global Affairs, as indicated on the proposal form.)
 The College of Engineering will review the proposal and, if approved, send to the Office of Global Affairs who will develop an agreement draft and send to the faculty sponsor.

 - The faculty sponsor receives the agreement draft from the Office of Global Affairs and shares it with the international partner who may propose edits.
 Changes to the draft should be clearly marked and approved by the Office of Global Affairs.